 Prior to joining ISB, Andrew‘s work focused on disease classification algorithms, next-generation sequencing applications, software development, and applied high-performance computing in computational drug discovery.
 He received his PhD in biophysics and computational biology at the University of Illinois, Urbana-Champaign.

 Peer-to-peer is here.
 In a career spanning more than two decades, Alicia Nakamoto has always worked in companies at the forefront of linking the physical and digital worlds.
 And she has been passionate about building community both offline and online — for as long as she can remember.
-As director of Arivale’s community, Alicia oversees building and creating a sense of community amongst the pioneers.
 Alicia first appreciated the power of harnessing an online community while working at Amazon — customers were giving honest and thoughtful feedback on products they had purchased.
-Alicia realized that relevant and authentic peer-to-peer feedback is just as valuable as feedback from friends and family.
+She realized that relevant and authentic peer-to-peer feedback is just as valuable as feedback from friends and family.
 She joined the RealSelf team in 2011 where she built, grew and energized the largest global community of people interested in cosmetic procedures.

 Alicia and her identical twin participated in the Institute for Systems Biology’s 2014 Hundred Person Wellness Project, a nine-month wellness study of 107 individuals.
-Her personal experience in the study was so impactful that she joined Arivale to take the lead on building the first online community in the scientific wellness space.
+Her personal experience in the study was so impactful that she joined Arivale to take the lead on building the Arivale brand and community of members focused on optimizing their wellness.

 The Institute for Systems Biology (ISB) is a nonprofit, biomedical research organization based in Seattle, Washington.
 It was founded in 2000 by systems biologist Lee Hood, MD, PhD; immunologist Alan Aderem, PhD; and protein chemist Ruedi Aebersold, PhD.
 ISB was established on the belief that the conventional models for exploring and funding breakthrough science have not caught up with the real potential of what is possible.
 ISB serves as the ultimate environment where scientific collaboration stretches across disciplines, where researchers have the intellectual freedom to challenge the status quo, and where grand visions for breakthroughs in human health inspire a collective drive to achieve the seemingly impossible.
 ISB’s core values ensure that it maintains focus on the big ideas that will have the biggest impact on human health.
 ISB is supported by the National Institutes of Health and other federal government agencies, global strategic partnerships, private philanthropy, and foundations.